 Toughen receivers with readily available technology

-- Use receivers capable of resisting jamming, spoofing, adjacent band interference, other disruptions in critical infrastructure and applications.
+- Use receivers and antennas capable of resisting jamming, spoofing, adjacent band interference, other disruptions in critical infrastructure and applications.

-- Establish as an industry best practice having more than one source of precise Position, Navigation and Timing (PNT) for critical infrastructure
+- Establish as a requirement or industry best practice having more than one source of precise Position, Navigation and Timing (PNT) for critical infrastructure.

-- For critical infrastructure that uses space-based PNT, establish as an industry best practice being able to continue normal operations in the event of an extended GPS/GNSS service disruption.
+- For critical infrastructure that uses space-based PNT, establish as a requirement or an industry best practice being able to continue normal operations in the event of an extended GPS/GNSS service disruption.